Kamen Rider Black Sun

-Kamen Rider Black Sun (仮面ライダーBLACK SUN, Kamen Raidā Burakku San) is a Japanese tokusatsu web drama reboot of the 1987 television series Kamen Rider Black.
-A co-production between Ishimori Productions and Toei, the series is directed by Kazuya Shiraishi and was released worldwide through Amazon Prime Video on October 28, 2022.
+Kamen Rider Black Sun (仮面ライダーBLACK SUN, Kamen Raidā Burakku San) is a Japanese tokusatsu web political drama reboot of the 1987 television series Kamen Rider Black.
+Produced by Toei Company, the series is directed by Kazuya Shiraishi and was released worldwide through Amazon Prime Video on October 28, 2022.
 The series is part of the celebrations of the 50th anniversary of the Kamen Rider Series, also celebrating the 35th anniversary of Kamen Rider Black.

-It received an 16+/18+ rating from Amazon Prime Video.
+It received a 16+/18+ rating from Amazon Prime Video.

 Plot

 In the year 2022, Japan has entered a socio-political crisis since the government declared a coexistence between humans and the Kaijins, altered humans that came to be half a century ago via a classified government experiment.
 Aoi Izumi, a young human rights activist seeking to end Kaijin discrimination, meets two men named Kotaro Minami and Nobuhiko Akizuki, former members of the Gorgom movement that revere the dying Creation King.
 The clashing ideals between Kotaro and Nobuhiko will shatter their society’s status quo and determine the fate of all Kaijins.